DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 qualities as a homemaker. [^17_Lindsay_1],[^17_Lindsay_10],[^17_Lindsay_11]

 My opening paragraph needed to be interesting and authentic but somehow stand out among many profiles.
-“Reciprocity takes the form of self-promotion.
-Culture is to become precisely nothing but advertising.”
+"Reciprocity takes the form of self-promotion.
+Culture is to become precisely nothing but advertising."
 [^17_Lindsay_33] I wondered if it was better to be cute or smart.
 Was there room in the online dating world to be both?
 I consider my stubbornness, independence, out-spoken nature, logic, and sarcastic sense of humor my